Updated: Jun 15

 Under the legislation, an authorised representative's role is usually different from that of an importer.
 However, if an authorised representative is also acting as an importer or distributor, they will need to fulfil the obligations of those economic operators under the legislation as well.

 You should check the legislation to understand your full responsibilities.
 Responsible persons

-Some legislation, such as the Noise Emission in the Environment by Equipment for Use Outdoors Regulations 2001 and the Supply of Machinery (Safety) Regulations 2008, uses the term ‘responsible person’ and provides that they must not place equipment/machinery on the market or put it into service unless various requirements have been met, including that it bears the UKCA marking.
+Some legislation, such as the Noise Emission and the Machinery, uses the term ‘responsible person’ and provides that they must not place equipment/machinery on the market or put it into service unless various requirements have been met, including that it bears the correct marking.

 Consumers and most professional end users are not subject to obligations under the legislation.
 However, some professional end-users who ‘put goods into service’ may be subject to compliance obligations if set out in the product legislation